JSMarsh813/Reference/projects/ppt/tpn-dev-journal-6.md

 🙌 did a few small edits

 🙌 Started working on making it possible for users to upload profile images with cloudinary, I got to the highlighted part tonight.
-Giving my brain a break for now 🥱
+I'm giving my brain a break for now 🥱

 PART 1:

 - Allow User to attach a file (DONE)

   upload preset name + folder name = "profile_images"

   env file done

   utils => cloudinary config file done